 It’s a simple process to Gift Aid your donations—and it makes a world of difference

 What’s so great about Gift Aid?
-Well, the UK government pays it, which means you can increase the value of your donation by 25% without paying a penny more.
-When you choose to Gift Aid, charities receive an extra 25% on top of your donation, provided you’re a UK taxpayer.
-Every £1 donated to Compassion will be worth £1.25 if you choose to Gift Aid your donations.
+You can increase the value of your donation by 25% without paying a penny more.
+When you choose to Gift Aid, charities receive an extra 25% from the UK government on top of your donation, provided you’re a UK taxpayer.
+This means, if you sponsor one child for one year, Compassion can receive an additional £96 in Gift Aid income at no extra cost to you.

-For many of us, deciding to Gift Aid our donations is as easy as ticking a box.
+For many of us, deciding to Gift Aid our donation is as easy as ticking a box.
 But for the children and families Compassion serves, that simple decision can be a lifeline.
-It’s as easy as ticking a box.
-But for the children and families, Compassion serves, that simple decision can be a lifeline.

 Gift Aid funds Child Survival Interventions

-Our Child Survival Interventions enable local church partners to give vital support for pregnant mothers and babies during their early years.
-Expectant mothers are given access to antenatal check-ups, trained birth attendants, as well as provision of nutritious food, safe water, and offer mentoring and parenting workshops for families.
+Our Child Survival Interventions enable local church partners to provide vital support to pregnant mothers and babies during their early years.
+Expectant mothers are given access to antenatal check-ups and trained birth attendants, as well as provision of nutritious food and safe water.
+In addition, families are offered mentoring and parenting workshops.
+Over the last year, Gift Aid helped us to support 2,054 mothers and babies to have a healthier start.

-Gift Aid funds can enable us to continue to help mothers like Adjowa who says, “I still can’t believe the project paid for all our medical expenses!
+Gift Aid funds enable us to continue helping mothers like Adjowa who says, “I still can’t believe the project paid for all our medical expenses!
 My daughter and I wouldn’t have made it if Compassion hadn’t helped.”

 Adjowa was one month pregnant when her husband, Antoine, was involved in a car accident, leaving him seriously injured.
 Soon after, Adjowa was laid off from her job as a cleaner.
 The family suddenly had no income—and no prospects for earning.